House meetings are Sundays @ 7:00 PM in the Commons (Apt. 106) [HM 1-18-15]. [HM 09-12-18]

 Considerations for prioritizing roommate applicants:

 If 5 weeks before the room is scheduled to open no acceptable roommate can be found from the pool of accepted prospective members, the Membership Coordinator will instead seek to fill the room with an applicant requesting an entire unit OR an alternate set of roommates [HM 8-18-13].

-Members who are granted a contract break will be charged a $100 contract break fee, regardless of how much notice is given.
+Members who break their contract will be charged a $100 contract break fee, regardless of how much notice is given.